amadeuszbialas/myownlink/README.md

                         database: 'myownlink'
                         table:    'links'
                         columns:  'old(text), new(text), createDate(date)'
-    3. You have to change site key and secret key for your own reCAPTCHA (keys in this repo are not working:p) site key -> app/Resources/views/main.html.twig secret key -> src/AppBundle/Captcha/Captcha.php
+    3. You have to set, site and secret keys for your own reCAPTCHA in parameters.yml
     4. Delete twig cache folder.